Working Group 03 | Labour Rights

 • Provide knowledge and guidance to industry stakeholders on human rights due diligence.

-• Support members in the identification, mitigation and elimination of key labour rights risk in banana supply chains.
+• Assist members in identifying, mitigating, and eliminating labor rights risks in banana supply chains.

 • Initiate and facilitate multi-stakeholder efforts and activities to promote and develop the WG03’s priority areas, such as studies, pilot projects, workshops, capacity-building sessions, trainings, and webinars.

-• Carry out resource mobilisation efforts for the continued implementation of concrete, on-the-ground activities related to labour rights in the global banana industry.
+• Mobilize resources for on-the-ground activities addressing labor rights in the banana industry.

 Priorities and activities